mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 In each diagnostic session a different set of diagnostic services (and/or functionalities) is enabled in the server.
 Server shall always be in exactly one diagnostic session.

-ISO 14229-1 defines following sessions (values of diagnosticSessionType parameter):
+ISO 14229-1 defines the following sessions (values of the *diagnosticSessionType* parameter):

 - 0x01 - defaultSession
 - 0x02 - programmingSession